efanomars/stmm-input-bt/README.md

 This source package contains:

-- bluetoother:
-    GUI tool to fine-tune bluetooth adpter connectivity for systemd and bluez.

 - libstmm-input-gtk-bt:
     library that implements a device manager that integrates into Gtk's main event loop sending key events from bluetooth devices to listeners.